Deepakkumar095/Finance-Data-Management-Analytics/README.md

 ## 🚧 Frontend Status
-Status: In Progress (Frontend under development) Frontend is currently under development.
+Status: In Progress (Frontend under development) 1.Frontend is currently under development.
-Backend APIs are fully functional and tested using Thunder Client.
+2.Backend APIs are fully functional and tested using Thunder Client.